How to Stop Constipation on Ozempic

 Some research suggests that dosage also plays a role in constipation symptoms.
 One report found that higher doses of Ozempic were linked to higher reports of side effects, including constipation.
 Beginning with a lower dose may help prevent constipation and other GLP-1 side effects.

-What are Other GLP-1 Side Effects?
+What are Other Side Effects of Ozempic?

 Besides constipation, common side effects of GLP-1 medications include: